MarvinJWendt/testza/README.md

 ```

 SnapshotCreateOrValidate creates a snapshot of an object which can be used
 in future test runs.
+It is good practice to name your snapshots the same as
+the test they are created in.
+You can do that automatically by using
+t.Name() as the second parameter, if you are using the inbuilt test system
-If a snapshot already exists, the method will not
+of Go.
+If a snapshot already exists, the function will not create a new one,
-create a new one, but validate the exisiting one.
+but validate the exisiting one.
+To re-create a snapshot, you can delete the
+according file in /testdata/snapshots/.

 #### SnapshotValidate